Live from the Southern Command in sunny South Florida.

 You shouldn't do that if you're running for president.

-You agree with that, Don?
+Do you agree with that, Dawn?

-Is that what you is that what you agree with that?
+Do you agree with that?

 Okay.

-So we mentioned, I'm I mentioned that uh Dana had uh said this so forth, and then on her show, Dana Perino showed part of that show called The Five at Five on the Fox News Channel, they had this little exchange.
+And then on her show, Dana Perino showed part of that show called The Five at Five on the Fox News channel.

-And I said that I didn't think it sounded presidential.
+So I brought this up on Happy Now, and I said that I didn't think it sounded presidential.

-And our good friend, who we really like, Rush Limbaugh said he liked me but disagreed with me because he thought that that's just bold, and that's true.
+And our good friend, who we really like, Rush Limbaugh, said he liked me but disagreed with me because he thought that that's just bold and that's true.

 And I do think that if Rush Limbaugh said it, I'd be for it.

-But I just I'm old fashioned.
+But I just, I'm old-fashioned.

-But I love it that Rush was watching.
+I didn't think it was presidential enough, but I love it that Rush was watching.

 Right.

-So they still don't like the idea that the Huntsman was out there using the word country screwed.
+So they still don't like the idea that Huntsman was out there using the word country screwed.

 It's just not presidential.